Have you ever heard the phrase the proof is in the pudding?

 How long do you proof pizza dough?

-A couple of days, proofing in the refrigerator is excellent, from 24 to 72 hrs., this will enhance the crust’s taste.
+A couple of days, proofing in the refrigerator is excellent, from 24 to 72 hrs., enhancing the crust’s taste.

-However, any more than three days, the yeast will start to eat up all the sugar in the dough and convert it into alcohol.
+However, in more than three days, the yeast will start eating up all the sugar in the dough and converting it into alcohol.